NixOS/nixpkgs/doc/haskell-users-guide.md

 For more on how to write a `shell.nix` file see the below section.
 You'll need to express a derivation.
-Note that Nixpkgs ships with a convenience wrapper function around `mkDerivation` called `haskell.buildStackProject` to help you create this derivation in exactly the way Stack expects.
+Note that Nixpkgs ships with a convenience wrapper function around `mkDerivation` called `haskell.lib.buildStackProject` to help you create this derivation in exactly the way Stack expects.
 All of the same inputs as `mkDerivation` can be provided.
 For example, to build a Stack project that including packages that link against a version of the R library compiled with